JSON with Circe

 case class Address(street: String, city: String) derives Encoder.AsObject, Decodercase class Person(name: String, address: Address) derives Encoder.AsObject, Decoder

-Section titled “Error Handling”When JSON decoding fails, the codec raises the appropriate DecodingError variant.
-A ParsingFailure (invalid JSON syntax) becomes DecodingError.ParseError with the original exception attached, while a DecodingFailure (valid JSON but wrong shape) becomes DecodingError.ValidationError.
+Section titled “Error Handling”When JSON decoding fails, the codec raises a non-empty List[DecodingError] accumulating all errors found in the body.
+A ParsingFailure (invalid JSON syntax) becomes DecodingError.ParseError with the original exception attached, while each DecodingFailure (valid JSON but wrong shape) becomes DecodingError.ValidationError.
 Use Raise.fold to handle decoding errors in your routes:

 | Scenario | Example Input | Result |